spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **Multus CNI**: a CNI plugin that enables multiple network interfaces to attach to pods within Kubernetes.

-# Feature Gates
+# KubeVirt Feature Gates

-Feature gates are a set of key-value pairs that toggle Kubernetes features.
-Some KubeVirt functionalities are disabled by default and must be enabled via feature gates.
+KubeVirt has a set of features that are not enabled by default.
+The features are protected by a Kubernetes concept called feature gates, which are key-value pairs that describe Kubernetes features.

 For example live migration and the use of HostDisk for virtual machine disk images are disabled.
-Enabling KubeVirt feature gates can be done by altering an existing KubeVirt custom resource and specifying the list of features to enable.

-This can be done directly in the add-on pack.
+Feature gates can be enabled directly in the Spectro VM Dashboard pack by editing the `kubevirt.kubevirtResource.additionalFeatureGates` parameter in the kubevirt manifest.

-# Remote Access to Cluster

-You will need to configure the Spectro Proxy for remote access to the cluster.
+Palette VM Management enables these feature gates by default:

+- LiveMigration
+- Snapshot
+- HotplugVolumes
+- DataVolumes